 Authorised absence - absence will only be authorised where the school has given approval in advance for a pupil to not be in attendance or has accepted an explanation offered afterwards as justification for the absence.
-Only the School can authorise absence.
+Only the school can authorise absence.
+Airline ticket bookings may be asked as evidence by the Headteacher as proof of travel as well as other proof of travel bookings.